intrbiz/bergamot-site/src/main/views/docs/user/ref/config.md

 * Clusters - a virtual Host which is computed based on the state of multiple Hosts
 * Resources - a virtual Service which is computed from the state of multiple Services

-Checks fall into three categories: active, passive and virtual.
+Checks fall into three types: active, passive and virtual.
 An active check is scheduled and executed (polled) by Bergamot.
 A passive check is not scheduled and is not executed, instead it is watched by Bergamot.
 A virtual check is computed from the state of dependent checks, the state of a virtual check is